Mapotempo/optimizer-ortools/README.md

 After dev the code shall be formatted according to the style file of the project with the following command:

     clang-format -i *.cc *.h

-To build OR-Tools image, modify *.travis.yml* `ORTOOLS_VERSION` variable and push on branch ortools.